Yehudah Glick: HaLiba

+History and activities

+HaLiba is funded by the Israel Independence Fund and the Temple Mount Heritage Foundation. and by the Temple Mount Heritage Foundation (הקרן למורשת הר הבית).
+During visits to the Mount, Glick has documented and filmed vandalism and illegal construction activity, including Muslim crews "drilling with heavy machinery" at the legally protected site.

+In a 2014 statement published by the Jerusalem Post, HaLiba described its mission as bringing "together a diverse group of Jewish Israelis – secular, haredi, traditional, national religious, men and women – who are united in their concern that the inability of Jews to freely ascend the Mount to pray, meditate or give thanks represents a grievous and indefensible civil rights deprivation to Jews all over the world."
+Later the same year, Glick was barred from the Temple Mount.

 Personal life

 Yehudah Glick was married to Yaffa (née Langental), the sister of Nahum Langental and of rabbi Shmuel Tal, head of Yeshivat Torat HaChaim.
 She was a widow with two children from her previous marriage when he married her.
 Together they had four biological children and two foster children.
 Yehudah Glick and his wife also became the legal guardians to the six children of Yitzhak and Tali Ames after they were murdered by Hamas militants in 2010 as part of the Israeli–Palestinian conflict in Hebron.
 His wife died on 1 January 2018, following a stroke 6 months earlier.
 On January 1, 2019, exactly a year after his wife's death, Glick announced his engagement to Hadas Dissen.
 They married on January 28, 2019.
 Hadas Dissen Glick is the founder of Amitsim, an organization supporting young widows and orphans.
 Glick resides in Jerusalem.